oracle-terraform-modules/terraform-oci-compute-instance/CONTRIBUTING.md

 1. Create a branch in your own fork to implement the changes.
 We recommend using the issue number as part of your branch name, e.g.: `1234-fixes`

-1. Ensure that any documentation is updated with the changes that are required by your fix.
+1. Ensure that any documentation is updated with the changes that are required by your fix

+1. Update README.md when necessary

-1. Ensure that any samples are updated if the base image has been changed.
+1. Ensure that any samples are updated if the base image has been changed

+1. Update CHANGELOG.md - add information about the changes that are done in this pull request, increment the version

+1. Tag your branch with the new version

 1. Submit the pull request. **Do not leave the pull request description blank**.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
-Ensure that you reference the issue you created as well.
+Ensure that you reference the issue you created as well adding `#1234` to the description.
 We will assign the pull request to 2-3 people for review before it is merged.